Kai Tak Airport: 1945 to 1970s

 A plan to turn Kai Tak into a modern airport was released in 1954.
 The lack of space meant that the only way to add length to the existing runway was to extend it into Victoria Harbour.
 Dragages Hong Kong, a construction company with prior marine and dredging experience, was contracted to pursue the project.
 Construction began in 1955.
 By 1957 runway 13/31 had been extended to 1664 m, while runway 7/25 remained 1450 m long; night operations were not allowed.
 Bristol Britannia 102s took over BOAC's London-Tokyo flights in the summer of 1957 and were the largest airliners scheduled to the old airport (Boeing Stratocruisers never flew there).
 In 1958 the new NW/SE 8350 ft runway extending into Kowloon Bay was completed by land reclamation.
 The two old runways were removed with footprints used by the apron and terminal building.
 The passenger terminal was completed in 1962.
 The runway was extended in the mid-1970s to 11130 ft, the final length.
 This extension was completed in June 1974, but the full length of the runway was not in use until 31 December 1975, as construction of the new Airport Tunnel had kept the northwestern end of the runway closed.

-In 1955 Kai Tak Airport was featured in the film The Night My Number Came Up.
+In 1955, Kai Tak Airport was featured in the film The Night My Number Came Up.

 An Instrument Guidance System (IGS) was installed in 1974 to aid landing on runway 13.
 Use of the airport under adverse conditions was greatly increased.

 In the 1970s, the airport's increasing traffic and growth of high-density developments around it raised concerns about the potential loss of life should a crash occur, though no serious accidents happened throughout its history of operations.

 Overcrowding in the 1980s and 1990s

 The growth of Hong Kong also put a strain on the airport's capacity.
 Its usage was close to, and for some time exceeded, the designed capacity.
 The airport was designed to handle 24 million passengers per year, but in 1996, Kai Tak handled 29.5 million passengers, plus 1.56 million tonnes of freight, making it the third busiest airport in the world in terms of international passenger traffic, and busiest in terms of international cargo throughput.
 Moreover, clearance requirements for aircraft takeoffs and landings made it necessary to limit the height of buildings that could be built in Kowloon.
 While Kai Tak was initially located far away from residential areas, the expansion of both residential areas and the airport resulted in Kai Tak being close to residential areas.
-This caused serious noise and engine pollution for nearby residents and put height restrictions, which were removed after Kai Tak closed.
+This caused serious noise and engine pollution for nearby residents and necessitated height restrictions, which were removed after Kai Tak closed.
 A night curfew from 11:30 pm to 6:30 am in the early morning also hindered operations.